Keppy's MIDI Converter

 .WAV

-is the highest form of audio storing lossless data.
+encodes audio in the best way possible.
 It typically has a higher file size depending on the length..OGG

-When you open KMC on its conception day (September 17), it will show a message celebrating its own anniversary.
-That is kinda cute ngl will totally sma
+When opening KMC on its conception day (September 17), it will show a message celebrating its own anniversary.